seamusdemora/PiFormulae/GPIO_Using_pinctrl.md

 lo	3	GPIO25 is lo - get busy!
 ```

-If you did not add the capacitor (debounce filter) you may see a lot more output than shown above!
-These additional outputs simply reflect the switch contacts "slapping around" before they finally settle out to a steady state.
+If you did not add the capacitor (debounce filter) to your *ugly toggle switch*, you may see a lot more output than shown above!
+These additional outputs would simply reflect the switch contacts "slapping around" before they finally settle out to a steady state.

 Let's make one minor modification before closing this recipe...
-I couldn't think of a clever application, so I've just made use of the fact that we still have the *blinkenlight* connected on GPIO 26:
+I couldn't think of a ***clever application***, so I've just made use of the fact that we still have the *blinkenlight* connected on GPIO 26:

 ```bash
 #!/usr/bin/env bash